wernerglinka/metalsmith-company-starter/README.md

   Metalsmith company starter
 </h1>

 Bootstrap your company website with this Metalsmith starter.
 This starter includes Markdown content and Nunjucks templating.
+Check out a [demo of this starter](https://metalsmith-company-starter.netlify.app/).

 This starter is build in the style of a company marketing site.
 The components on this site are bare-bone interpretations of common information presentation patterns that can be found on many corporate websites.